+Haha, only kidding.
 Do not use the bath for around 48 hours whilst you wait for the paint to set and dry out completely.

+When I spoke to a few paint manufacturers, they didn’t want to recommend their paint as they couldn’t be 100% certain it would turn out ok.
 But I think this is only because they can’t guarantee a perfect finish.
 As long as you know that your bathtub will not be completely flawless, then go for it.

 I’m so glad I did mine and I am incredibly pleased with the results.
-It would have cost me several hundred pounds to buy a new tub, not to mention the plumbing in costs, so I think this is money very well spent!
+It would have cost me several hundred pounds to buy a new tub, not to mention the plumbing costs, so I think this is money very well spent!